Print

 Instructions

-4. If baking, prep oven: If you are baking the panko breaded tofu, preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius) and line a baking tray with a silicone baking mat or parchment paper.
+3. If baking, prep oven: If you are baking the panko breaded tofu, preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius) and line a baking tray with a silicone baking mat or parchment paper.

-5. Set up your breading station: You want two wide and shallow bowls for dredging the large pieces of tofu.
+4. Set up your breading station first.
+You want two wide and shallow bowls for dredging the large pieces of tofu.
 Whisk the chickpea flour into the vegan buttermilk (which may have separated slightly, that’s OK).
 Put the non-dairy milk and chickpea flour / garbanzo bean flour (the wet mixture) into one of the bowls.
 In the other bowl, mix the panko breadcrumbs, nutritional yeast, and spices.
 Finally, place a plate or tray (or your air-fryer basket!) at the end where you can put the breaded tofu.

-7. Start the breading process: I find using my hands is the easiest way to do this.
+6. Start the Breading: I find using my hands is the easiest way to do this.
 Tongs or forks may break the pieces of tofu.
 You can use food prep gloves if you prefer not to get the mixture on your hands.
 Keep in mind that you will want to cook the tofu pieces as soon as they are breaded otherwise they will not be as crispy.
 Place a piece of tofu in the wet mixture, turning it a few times.
 Let the excess drip off.
-Then place the tofu in the dry breading mixture.
+Then place the coated tofu in the dry breading mixture.
 You can use your fingers to push or sprinkle the breading onto the top half so you can flip it without making too much of a mess.
 Make sure all sides including the edges get coated.
-Place the coated tofu on the plate/tray/in your air fryer basket and repeat with the other pieces.
-Cook panko tofu immediately.
+Place the coated panko tofu on the plate/tray/in your air fryer basket and repeat with the other pieces.
+Cook immediately.

-9. Pan frying method: Once the oil is heated you can add the tofu.
-The oil should be about 350 degrees Fahrenheit (or 177 degrees Celsius)--hot, but not so hot that it smokes or splatters.
+8. Pan frying method: Once the oil is heated you can add the tofu.
+The oil should be about 350 degrees Fahrenheit (or 177 degrees Celsius)—hot, but not so hot that it smokes or splatters.
 You can use a meat or candy thermometer to test this, or you can drop a single bread crumb into the pan of oil.
 If lots of little bubbles start forming around it, the pan is ready.
 Very carefully add the tofu to the pan.
 For a 12” skillet, I would cook 6-8 pieces at a time, depending on how big each piece is.
 If you have a much smaller skillet, you may only want to cook one at a time.
 It’s important not to crowd the pan, otherwise the tofu may cook unevenly, the breading can be rubbed off, etc. Cook each piece for about 3-5 minutes on each side.
 Flip very carefully.
 You can cook until light-medium browned or a little bit more done if you prefer crispier tofu.
 Place each fully cooked tofu on a plate lined with paper towels to absorb the excess oil.
 Repeat with remaining tofu.

 Notes